Do you need childcare that is affordable?

-Of course, it can depend on the individual care provided and what fits best around parent’s needs.
-Nurseries would argue that good quality nursery care with low staff to baby ratios has good results.
+Of good quality nursery care with low staff to baby ratios has good results.

 Interestingly, despite the growing popularity of nanny shares, nannies are the one part of the childcare market left untouched by the Government.
 Nannies, for instance, are exempt from checks by the Independent Safeguarding Authority.

 Ironically the lack of regulation could be doing nannies a favour.
 When Labour came to power there were 100,000 nannies working and the average cost of employing a nanny was £26,000 per annum.

 There are now 160,000 nannies and the average cost has come down to £23,000.
 Eastern Europe, flexible working, and sites like www.nannyshare.co.uk have been the drivers.

 “It is becoming more affordable to hire a nanny, particularly with arrivals from eastern Europe,” explained Ben Black.
 “And people are more comfortable meeting online.

 The other big trend is more flexible working, with people working from home or doing fewer days a week.
 People have far more need for childcare support, particularly in the south-east where grandparents are often more distant.

 We have seen our business increase by a third this year.
 If you think of it as a dating website, the principles are the same.
 You want to find the best match.”

 Tinies says that the full-time cost of nurseries in London is around £350 a week, compared to £250 for a nanny share and £500 for a full time nanny.